Understanding Healthcare in Australia

 Challenges for the Future

-Australia’s healthcare system is facing a set of serious challenges.
+Australia’s healthcare system is facing a set of serious challenges, some shared by health systems around the world.
 Three of the most serious concerns are the rising costs within the industry, an aging population, and younger people who are dropping private healthcare coverage.